Yatagarasu50469/SLADS/README.md

 For MSI data, another file: channels.csv, should also be placed in the base directory, which contains line separated values of m/z locations to be targeted/visualized.
 If there are different m/z that are specific to a sample, then a channels.csv should be placed in the sample directory.
 Local/sample channels.csv files are used even when a global channels.csv is defined.
 At this time, each m/z should be handpicked to highlight underlying structures of interest.

 ###  **DESI MSI**
     - Sample Type
         Specify the kind of file for correct parsing of the remaining fields (DESI, MALDI, IMAGE)
     - Number of lines in the sample
         Not to be confused with the number of line files present in the directory!
     - Width (mm)
         Instrument field of view, not of just the sample dimensions
     - Height (mm)
         Instrument field of view, not of just the sample dimensions Must also account for any missing line files (if applicable) for training/testing!
     - Scan Rate (um/s)
         Output pixel positions and spatial resolution are based on this parameter in combination with the acquisition rate
     - Acquisition Rate (spectra/s)
         Output pixel positions and spatial resolution are based on this parameter in combination with the scan rate
     - m/z tolerance (ppm)
         Only specify/include if m/z specification is set to 'value', or if using 'standard' normalization
     - m/z lower bound
         Lower m/z value, values in the spectra below this position will be discarded
     - m/z upper bound
         Upper m/z value, values in the spectra above this position will be discarded
     - Sequential filenames (1 indicates sequential, 0 for physical row location) Indicates whether the filename line numbers going to be labeled sequentially rather than by physical row number

-Each DESI MSI data file (ex. extensions: .d, or .raw), must be named with the standard convention, increasing line-0001 as appropriate:
+Each DESI MSI data file (ex. extensions: .d, or .raw), must be named with the standard convention below, increasing line-0001 as appropriate.

-	sampleName-line-0001.extension

 If using Agilent equipment with linewise acquisition modes for an implementation run, then the line numbers are in sequence, rather than according to physical row number.
 In this case, enable the unorderedNames flag in the configuration file.

+    sampleName-line-0001.extension

 ###  **MALDI MSI**
     - Sample Type
         Specify the kind of file for correct parsing of the remaining fields (DESI, MALDI, IMAGE)
     - Columns (px)
         Number of columns in the sample
     - Rows (px)
         Number of rows in the sample
     - m/z tolerance (ppm)
         Informs the m/z range used for each specified central m/z value (m/z range computed as: specified_m/z times (1-m/z tolerance) to specified_m/z times (1+m/z tolerance)
     - m/z lower bound
         Lower m/z value, values in the spectra below this position will be discarded
     - m/z upper bound
         Upper m/z value, values in the spectra above this position will be discarded

 Each MALDI MSI data file (ex. .ibd and .imzML), must be named with the standard convention:

     sampleName.extension

 ###  **Images**
     - Sample Type
         Specify the kind of file for correct parsing of the remaining fields (DESI, MALDI, IMAGE)
     - Columns (px)
         Number of columns in the sample
     - Rows (px)
         Number of rows in the sample
     - Channels
         Number of channels in the sample

-Use of regular image files (ex. .png, .jpg, .tiff) are supported, where each only represents a single channel of information and is named with the standard convention below.
+Regular image files (ex. .png, .jpg, .tiff) are supported as inputs.
+Each file only represents a single channel of information and is named with the standard convention below.
 Note that the label should be descriptive of the channel (i.e. Red, Green, Blue, Alpha, 0, 1, 2, etc.).
-Targeting of specific channels for this modality is not currently supported.
+Targeting only specific channels out of those presented is not currently supported.

     sampleName-chan-label.extension

 ###  **RUN**
 After configuration, to run the program perform the following command in the root directory:

     $ python ./SLADS

 ###  **RESULTS**
 All results will be placed in ./RESULTS/ as follows (presuming MSI data):

     TRAIN: Training results
         Model Training Images: Progressive model training convergence plots
         model_modelType_channelType_windowType_windowDim_c_cValue: Trained model corresponding to the indicated parameters (.npy for SLADS-LS and SLADS-Net)
         Training Data Images: Training images with/without borders, summary sample images, and c value curves Validation Data Images: Validation images with/without borders and summary sample images history.csv: Progresive model training losses
         optimalC.npy: Determined optimal c value determined in training trainingDatabase.p: Database of training samples
         trainingValidationSampleData.p: Database of training and validation sample data trainingValidation_RDTimes.csv: Summary of RD computation times for training and validation sample data validationDatabase.p: Database of validation samples

     TEST: Testing results
         TEST_SAMPLE_1
             Progression: Individual and overall images of the progressive scanning for averaged m/z
             Channels: Individual and overall images of the progressive scanning for each specified m/z
             Videos: Videos of final scan progression
             physicalLineNums.csv: Mapping from sequential filename numbering to physical row number measuredMask.csv: Final measurement mask; 1 for measured, 0 for unmeasured dataPrintout.csv: Summary of final results
             (PSNR/SSIM)_allAvg.(csv/png): Progressive averaged PSNR/SSIM for all reconstructions (PSNR/SSIM)_chanAvg.(csv/png): Progressive averaged PSNR/SSIM for targeted channel reconstructions (PSNR/SSIM)_ERD.(csv/png): Progressive averaged PSNR/SSIM for the ERD (PSNR/SSIM)_sumImage.(csv/png): Progressive averaged PSNR/SSIM for the ERD dataPrintout.csv: Summary of final results, across all testing samples (PSNR/SSIM)_allAvg.(csv/png): Progressive averaged PSNR/SSIM for all reconstructions, across all testing samples (PSNR/SSIM)_chanAvg.(csv/png): Progressive averaged PSNR/SSIM for targeted channel reconstructions, across all testing samples
         (PSNR/SSIM)_ERD.(csv/png): Progressive averaged PSNR/SSIM for the ERD, across all testing samples (PSNR/SSIM)_sumImage.(csv/png): Progressive averaged PSNR/SSIM for the sum of all channel reconstructions, across all testing samples

     VALIDATION: Validation results
         Identical structure to TEST

     POST: Post-Processing results
         POST_EXPERIMENTAL_SAMPLE_2
             Progression: Individual and overall images of the progressive scanning for averaged channel
             Channels: Individual and overall images of the progressive scanning for each specified channel physicalLineNums.csv: Mapping from sequential filename numbering to physical row number measuredMask.csv: Final measurement mask; 1 for measured, 0 for unmeasured

 In the case that multiple configuration files are provided in the form of: CONFIG_*descriptor*.py, the RESULTS folder will be duplicated with the same suffix for ease of testing.
 Configuration file will be copied into the results directory at the termination of the program.